Hey there! Wondering if box dye is bad for your hair?

 Does using box dye ruin your hair?

-Although it’s great way to quickly change your look, you may be surprised to find that it’s not the best option for maintaining healthy hair.
+Although it’s great way to quickly change your look, you may be surprised to find that box dye is not the best option for maintaining healthy hair.

 What’s more, many hair dyes do contain harsh chemicals that can strip away essential oils from strands and lead to breakage.